Afghan man charged in killing of 2 Muslims in Albuquerque | Law-Order

 - United States

-Police Chief Harold Medina said authorities found the suspect while tracking down a vehicle believed to be involved in one of the killings in New Mexico's largest city.

-''The driver was detained, and he is our primary suspect for the murders,” he said in a tweet.
+Muhammad Syed, 51, was taken into custody a day earlier after a traffic stop more than 100 miles away, authorities said.

+Three of the four ambush shootings happened in the last two weeks.
+Police Chief Harold Medina said it was not clear yet whether the deaths should be classified as hate crimes or serial killings or both.

-Investigators received tips from the city's Muslim community that pointed toward Syed, who has lived in the U.S. for about five years, police said.
+Investigators received a tip from the city's Muslim community that pointed toward Syed, who has lived in the US for about five years, police said.

+When asked specifically if Syed, a Sunni Muslim, was angry that his daughter married a Shiite Muslim, Deputy Police Cmdr.
+Kyle Hartsock did not respond directly.
+He said “motives are still being explored fully to understand what they are”.

+Ahmad Assed, president of the Islamic Centre of New Mexico, acknowledged that ''there was a marriage”, but he cautioned against coming to any conclusions about the motivation of the suspect, who he said attended the centre's mosque “from time to time”.

-The motive and exact nature of the relationships between Syed and the victims – and the victims to one another – remained unclear.
-But police continued to investigate how they crossed paths before the shootings.
+“Knowing where we were, you know, a few days ago to where we are today is an incredible sigh of relief that we're breathing,” he said.
+“Lives have been turned upside down.”
+The exact nature of the relationships between Syed and the victims – and the victims to one another – remained unclear.
+But police said they continue to investigate how they crossed paths before the shootings.

-“Detectives discovered evidence that shows the offender knew the victims to some extent, and an interpersonal conflict may have led to the shootings,” police said in a news release.

-The slayings drew the attention of President Joe Biden, who said such attacks ''have no place in America.''
-They also sent a shudder through Muslim communities, where some people questioned their safety and limited their movements.
+The slayings drew the attention of President Joe Biden, who said such attacks ''have no place in America''.
+They also sent a shudder through Muslim communities across the US.
+Some people questioned their safety and limited their movements.

-When told about the announcement, Muhammad Imtiaz Hussain, brother of one of the victims, Muhammad Afzaal Hussain, said he felt relieved but needed to know more about the suspect and the motive.
+When told about the arrest before the suspect's identity was made public, Muhammad Imtiaz Hussain, brother of one of the victims, Muhammad Afzaal Hussain, said he felt relieved but needed to know more about the assailant and the motive.

 ''This gives us hope that we will have (the) truth come out,” he said.
 “We need to know why.”
 It was not immediately clear whether Syed had an attorney who could speak on his behalf.

-Naeem Hussain was killed Friday night, and the three other men died in ambush shootings.
-Three of the four slayings happened in the last two weeks.

-Hussain, 25, was from Pakistan.
+Naeem Hussain, a 25-year-old man from Pakistan, was killed Friday night.
 His death came just days after those of Muhammad Afzaal Hussain, 27, and Aftab Hussein, 41, who were also from Pakistan and members of the same mosque.

 The earliest case involves the November killing of Mohammad Ahmadi, 62, from Afghanistan.

-Investigators consider Syed to be the primary suspect in the deaths of Naeem Hussain and Mohammad Zaher Ahmadi but have not yet filed charges in those cases.
+Investigators consider Syed to be the primary suspect in the deaths of Naeem Hussain and Ahmadi but have not yet filed charges in those cases.

-Police are investigating whether Sunni-Shiite tensions fueled Syed's violence or if he was motivated by other ideas.

-“The motives are still being explored fully to understand what they are,” Deputy Police Cmdr.
-Kyle Hartsock said.

 Police said they were about to search Syed's Albuquerque home on Monday when they saw him drive away in a Volkswagen Jetta that investigators believe was used in at least one of the slayings.

-Officers followed Syed to Santa Rosa, about 110 miles east of Albuquerque, where they pulled him over in a traffic stop.
+Officers followed him to Santa Rosa, about 110 miles east of Albuquerque, where they pulled him over.
 Multiple firearms were recovered from his home and car, police said.

 Syed's sons were questioned and released, according to authorities.